lamhq/tech-notes/pages/backend/python/syntax/loop.md

 3
 ```

-When you use the `break` statement in a nested loop, it’ll terminate the innermost loop.
+When you use the `break` statement in a nested loop, it'll terminate the innermost loop.

 ```py
 while True: